FAQs

 In clinical studies, elevated liver enzymes typically went back down after patients either reduced the dose or stopped taking Juxtapid.
 Your doctor will help interpret your liver test results and guide you on the best next steps based on your health and treatment goals.

-Juxtapid may cause serious side effects, including:
+JUXTAPID may cause serious side effects, including:

-Liver Problems
+Liver Problems:

-• Juxtapid can cause liver problems such as increased liver enzymes or increased fat in the liver.
-For this reason, your doctor should do blood tests to check your liver before you start Juxtapid and while you are taking Juxtapid (especially if your dose is increased).
-If your tests show signs of liver problems, your doctor may lower your dose of Juxtapid or stop it altogether.
+• JUXTAPID can cause liver problems such as increased liver enzymes or increased fat in the liver.
+For this reason, your healthcare provider should do blood tests to check your liver before you start JUXTAPID, if your dose is increased, and while you take JUXTAPID.
+If your tests show signs of liver problems, your doctor may lower your dose of JUXTAPID or stop it altogether.

 • You should tell your doctor if you have had liver problems in the past, including liver problems while taking other medicines.

-• Stomach problems can also be a symptom of liver problems.
-Tell your doctor right away if you have nausea; vomiting or stomach pain that gets worse, does not go away, or changes; fever; yellowing of your eyes or skin; feeling more tired than usual; or having flu-like symptoms while taking Juxtapid because these may be signs of liver problems.
+• JUXTAPID may cause nausea, vomiting and stomach pain, especially if you do not eat a low-fat diet.
+These side effects can also be symptoms of liver problems.
+Tell your healthcare provider right away if you have nausea; vomiting or stomach pain that gets worse, does not go away, or changes; fever; flu-like symptoms; yellowing of your eyes or skin; or are feeling more tired than usual while taking JUXTAPID.

-• Do not drink more than 1 alcoholic drink per day while taking Juxtapid.
+• Do not drink more than 1 alcoholic drink per day while taking JUXTAPID.

 Harm to your unborn baby:

-• Do not take Juxtapid if you are pregnant, think you may be pregnant, or are planning to become pregnant.
+• Do not take JUXTAPID if you are pregnant, think you may be pregnant, or are planning to become pregnant.

-• You should have a negative pregnancy test result before you can start on Juxtapid.
-Use effective birth control while taking Juxtapid.
-If you become pregnant while taking Juxtapid, stop taking Juxtapid and call your doctor right away.
+• If you are a female who can get pregnant, you should have a negative pregnancy test result before you start on JUXTAPID.
+Use effective birth control while taking JUXTAPID and for 2 weeks after your last dose of JUXTAPID.
+If you become pregnant while taking JUXTAPID, stop taking JUXTAPID and call your healthcare provider right away.

-You should not take Juxtapid if you:
+Do not take JUXTAPID if you:

-• Are taking medications known as moderate or strong CYP3A4 inhibitors (for example, certain medications used to treat bacterial, fungal, or viral infections, as well as certain medications used to treat depression, high blood pressure, or angina).
-These medications may affect how your body breaks down Juxtapid.
+• Are taking medicines that are strong or moderate CYP34A inhibitors (for example, certain medicines used to treat bacterial, fungal, or viral infections, and medicines used to treat depression, high blood pressure or chest pain).
+These medicines may affect how your body breaks down JUXTAPID.

 • Have moderate to severe liver problems or active liver disease, including abnormal liver function tests.

-Other possible side effects of Juxtapid:
+Other possible side effects of JUXTAPID include:

-• Juxtapid makes it harder for some fat-soluble nutrients, such as vitamin E and fatty acids, to get into your body.
-Take supplements that contain fat-soluble vitamins each day while you take Juxtapid.
-Ask your doctor, nurse, or dietitian how to take them.
+• Problems absorbing certain nutrients.
+JUXTAPID makes it harder for some fat-soluble nutrients, such as vitamin E and fatty acids, to get into your body.
+Take supplements that contain fat-soluble vitamins each day while you take JUXTAPID.

-Tell your doctor if you have any side effect that bothers you or that does not go away.
-Stop taking Juxtapid and tell your doctor if you have severe diarrhea, especially if you also have lightheadedness, decreased urine output, or tiredness.
-These are not all the possible side effects of Juxtapid.
-For more information, speak with your doctor or pharmacist.
+Tell your healthcare provider if you have any side effect that bothers you or that does not go away.
+These are not all the possible side effects of JUXTAPID.
+For more information, ask your healthcare provider or pharmacist.
+Call your doctor for medical advice about side effects.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.FDA.gov/medwatch or call 1-800-FDA-1088.

-Juxtapid may cause serious side effects, including:
+JUXTAPID may cause serious side effects, including:

-Liver Problems
+Liver Problems:

-• Juxtapid can cause liver problems such as increased liver enzymes or increased fat in the liver.
-For this reason, your doctor should do blood tests to check your liver before you start Juxtapid and while you are taking Juxtapid (especially if your dose is increased).
-If your tests show signs of liver problems, your doctor may lower your dose of Juxtapid or stop it altogether.
+• JUXTAPID can cause liver problems such as increased liver enzymes or increased fat in the liver.
+For this reason, your healthcare provider should do blood tests to check your liver before you start JUXTAPID, if your dose is increased, and while you take JUXTAPID.
+If your tests show signs of liver problems, your doctor may lower your dose of JUXTAPID or stop it altogether.

 • You should tell your doctor if you have had liver problems in the past, including liver problems while taking other medicines.

-• Stomach problems can also be a symptom of liver problems.
-Tell your doctor right away if you have nausea; vomiting or stomach pain that gets worse, does not go away, or changes; fever; yellowing of your eyes or skin; feeling more tired than usual; or having flu-like symptoms while taking Juxtapid because these may be signs of liver problems.
+• JUXTAPID may cause nausea, vomiting and stomach pain, especially if you do not eat a low-fat diet.
+These side effects can also be symptoms of liver problems.
+Tell your healthcare provider right away if you have nausea; vomiting or stomach pain that gets worse, does not go away, or changes; fever; flu-like symptoms; yellowing of your eyes or skin; or are feeling more tired than usual while taking JUXTAPID.

-• Do not drink more than 1 alcoholic drink per day while taking Juxtapid.
+• Do not drink more than 1 alcoholic drink per day while taking JUXTAPID.

 Harm to your unborn baby:

-• Do not take Juxtapid if you are pregnant, think you may be pregnant, or are planning to become pregnant.
+• Do not take JUXTAPID if you are pregnant, think you may be pregnant, or are planning to become pregnant.

-• You should have a negative pregnancy test result before you can start on Juxtapid.
-Use effective birth control while taking Juxtapid.
-If you become pregnant while taking Juxtapid, stop taking Juxtapid and call your doctor right away.
+• If you are a female who can get pregnant, you should have a negative pregnancy test result before you start on JUXTAPID.
+Use effective birth control while taking JUXTAPID and for 2 weeks after your last dose of JUXTAPID.
+If you become pregnant while taking JUXTAPID, stop taking JUXTAPID and call your healthcare provider right away.

-You should not take Juxtapid if you:
+Do not take JUXTAPID if you:

-• Are taking medications known as moderate or strong CYP3A4 inhibitors (for example, certain medications used to treat bacterial, fungal, or viral infections, as well as certain medications used to treat depression, high blood pressure, or angina).
-These medications may affect how your body breaks down Juxtapid.
+• Are taking medicines that are strong or moderate CYP34A inhibitors (for example, certain medicines used to treat bacterial, fungal, or viral infections, and medicines used to treat depression, high blood pressure or chest pain).
+These medicines may affect how your body breaks down JUXTAPID.

 • Have moderate to severe liver problems or active liver disease, including abnormal liver function tests.

-Other possible side effects of Juxtapid:
+Other possible side effects of JUXTAPID include:

-• Juxtapid makes it harder for some fat-soluble nutrients, such as vitamin E and fatty acids, to get into your body.
-Take supplements that contain fat-soluble vitamins each day while you take Juxtapid.
-Ask your doctor, nurse, or dietitian how to take them.
+• Problems absorbing certain nutrients.
+JUXTAPID makes it harder for some fat-soluble nutrients, such as vitamin E and fatty acids, to get into your body.
+Take supplements that contain fat-soluble vitamins each day while you take JUXTAPID.

-Tell your doctor if you have any side effect that bothers you or that does not go away.
-Stop taking Juxtapid and tell your doctor if you have severe diarrhea, especially if you also have lightheadedness, decreased urine output, or tiredness.
-These are not all the possible side effects of Juxtapid.
-For more information, speak with your doctor or pharmacist.
+Tell your healthcare provider if you have any side effect that bothers you or that does not go away.
+These are not all the possible side effects of JUXTAPID.
+For more information, ask your healthcare provider or pharmacist.
+Call your doctor for medical advice about side effects.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.FDA.gov/medwatch or call 1-800-FDA-1088.